NHSDigital/record-a-vaccination-guidance/app/reporting.md

 {% include 'guide-contents.njk' %}

+Only lead administrators and administrators can create reports.

 Vaccination data is available for extract as soon as it’s recorded and saved.
 You can extract data in a ‘.csv format’ (comma separated values) to support reporting within your organisation by choosing from a combination of:

 * dates (up to a maximum of 2 weeks)